 COPYRIGHT ©1998 - James M. Frye

 I would like to begin by saying that I believe that the Bible is the word of God.
 The question is, however, which Bible?
-To many of you who are reading this booklet, the answer to the question "Is the New International Version (NIV) the Word of God?" may appear to be simple.
+To many of you who are reading this article, the answer to the question "Is the New International Version (NIV) the Word of God?" may appear to be simple.
 "Of course the NIV is the word of God", you might say.
 "And so are the New American Standard Version (NASV), the New King James Version (NKJV) and the Living Bible (LB)", along with a host of other new Bible versions that you might name.
 But is the answer to this question as simple as it might first appear?
-It is the purpose of this booklet to answer this question.
+It is the purpose of this article to answer this question.

 A Look at the Issue

 I used to go to a church where it was common practice to quote from a variety of Bible translations.
-The pastor would often say, "The NIV says ..., the NASV says ... - Who has the King James?", etc. During Sunday School one morning, the teacher was reading John 5:4.
+The pastor would often say, "The NIV says ..., the NASV says ... - Who has the King James?", etc. During church one morning, the teacher was reading John 5:4.
 The King James Bible (KJB) says:

 For an angel went down at a certain season into the pool, and troubled the water: whosoever then first after the troubling of the water stepped in was made whole of whatsoever disease he had.